CxAalto/verkko/README.md

 1. Code relating to scientific calculations should absolutely remain backwards compatible.
-For example, changing a default option may affect the integreity of other people's work.
+For example, changing a default option may affect the integrity of other people's work.

 2. All other code should remain as backwards-compatible as possible, for example plotting related code.
-Small changes, such as improvements to plot output formats, are generally OK but use your judgement.
+Small changes, such as improvements to plot output formats, are generally OK but use your judgment.
+Other people will be relying on this!

 3. If need for "rewriting" a function exists, the new version number should be added to the end of the name: